MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-process-opened-file-exclusions-windows-defender-antivirus.md

 - [Windows Defender WMIv2 APIs](https://msdn.microsoft.com/en-us/library/dn439477(v=vs.85).aspx)

 <a id="man-tools"></a>
-**Use Configuration Manager to configure file name, folder, or file extension exclusions:**
+**Use Configuration Manager to exclude files that have been opened by specified processes from scans:**

 See [How to create and deploy antimalware policies: Exclusion settings](https://docs.microsoft.com/en-us/sccm/protect/deploy-use/endpoint-antimalware-policies#exclusion-settings) for details on configuring System Center Configuration Manager (current branch).

-**Use Microsoft Intune to configure file name, folder, or file extension exclusions:**
+**Use Microsoft Intune to exclude files that have been opened by specified processes from scans:**

 See [Help secure Windows PCs with Endpoint Protection for Microsoft Intune](https://docs.microsoft.com/en-us/intune/deploy-use/help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune) and [Windows Defender policy settings in Windows 10](https://docs.microsoft.com/en-us/intune/deploy-use/windows-10-policy-settings-in-microsoft-intune#windows-defender-1) for more details.

-**Use the Windows Defender Security Center app to configure file name, folder, or file extension exclusions:**
+**Use the Windows Defender Security Center app to exclude files that have been opened by specified processes from scans:**

 See [Add exclusions in the Windows Defender Security Center app](windows-defender-security-center-antivirus.md#exclusions) for instructions.

 <a id="wildcards"></a>
-## Use wildcards in the file name and folder path or extension exclusion lists
+## Use wildcards in the process exclusion list

 The use of wildcards in the process exclusion list is different from their use in other exclusion lists.